siduppal/msteams-docs/msteams-platform/documentation-workflow/writing-workflow.md

 ## Using the publishing platform to push to live

+Usually only one person manages pushing to live, and they try to limit pushes to once a day.
+This task is done using the OPS portal site.

 The APEX team provides the excellent tools that we use to publish our documentation sets.
 They have their own documentation here:
 [Docs contributor guide](https://review.docs.microsoft.com/en-us/help/contribute/?branch=master).

 The OPS portal allows us to monitor the health of the build system that processes our md files and publishes our finished documentation to the web.
 [OPS Portal](https://ops.microsoft.com/#/login).
 Once you are in the OPS portal, you will want to install a plug-in that allows pushing content from the Master branch to the Live branch.
 This can be done directly from Github using the command line, but the process is complicated and can result in tangled file histories is care is not taken.
 The plug-in is less complicated to use and more reliable.

-Just in case, the command line replacement for the plug in is: git checkout master git pull git checkout live
+Just in case, the git command line replacement for the plug in is: git checkout master git pull git checkout live